opsani/servo-appdynamics/README.md

 ## Measurements

 To differentiate measurements from a main and tuning set, metrics defined in the config are prepended with the respective set name, as well as the target business transaction.
-E.g, `main_payment_througphut` along with `tuning_payment_throughput`.
+E.g. `main_payment_througphut` along with `tuning_payment_throughput`.
 Native aggregation occurs within the connector to identify and either average or sum metrics from that BT for all active nodes in the main set, and obtained directly in the case of the singleton tuning node.

 ## License